Urban Ark – Manawa Taiao

 Monthly: Second Sunday 9am-11am.
 Pt Chevalier

-Second Sunday Weeders are keen group of volunteers who meet at different reserves around the wider Pt Chevalier area to release vulnerable native plants from the smothering effects of invasive weeds.
+Second Sunday Weeders are a keen group of volunteers who meet at different reserves around the wider Pt Chevalier area to release vulnerable native plants from the smothering effects of invasive weeds.
 The current roster of sites includes Eric Armishaw Reserve, Walmer Reserve, Coyle Park and De Luen St headland.
 Check out the event calendar to see the location of upcoming weeding bees.

 In this section